noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 As if in response to Alice’s will, her _Hekatonkheires_ shines brighter, and numerous meteors began raining incessantly on Alice’s body.

-[Here——At this moment——The farthest my heart had reached—Exceed my limits——And
+[Here——At this moment——The farthest my heart had reached——Exceed my limits——And
-now, weave the world! ——_Hekatonkheires_!!!]
+now, weave the world!——_Hekatonkheires_!!!]

 With a shout, Alice’s magic power and her body begin to glow with a shimmering light.
 Although Alice is supposed to be alone in front of Earth God, Alice’s